aflin/rampart/docs/source/rampart-main.rst

-comparable efficacy and are a viable alternative to `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_, `MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks, all in a single product.
+comparable efficacy and are a viable alternative to `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_, `MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks, all in a single product, while consuming considerably less resources than the aforementioned.

 Rampart Global Variable and Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~